cdown/sshrc/README.md

 <h2>Usage</h2>

-sshrc works just like ssh, but it also sources ~/.sshrc after logging in remotely.
+sshrc works just like ssh, but it also sources the ~/.sshrc on your local computer after logging in remotely.

     $ echo "echo welcome" > ~/.sshrc
     $ sshrc me@myserver